 Practice Moves Together showing at Movement Research at the Judson Church.
 Photo by Rachel Keane.

-Making Practice Moves (premiering 2024; work-in-progress showing 2022)
+Making Practice Moves (2024)

 Making Practice Moves, an ensemble work, sets Allison’s distinctive Practice Moves vocabulary within a semi-permeable performance structure that draws on social dance, lecture-demonstration, and the convention of the “open rehearsal.”